FindMySchool LogoFindMySchool

 Leadership has recently changed.
 Mr Scott Barlow is the current headteacher, and took up the post in October 2025.
 The most recent external review took place in October 2024, when the school was still led by Mark Guest, so families should read inspection findings as a snapshot of systems and culture at that point, then test how priorities have evolved under the new head.

-Academically, GCSE outcomes sit broadly in line with the middle range in England on the FindMySchool measures, while post-16 results are weaker on the same comparative lens.
+Academically, current FindMySchool measures place GCSE outcomes in the lower part of the national table, while post-16 results remain weaker than stronger sixth-form benchmarks on the same comparative lens.
 The school’s own narrative focuses on inclusion, reading and personal development as core priorities, alongside an offer that tries to keep academic and vocational routes open for students at 16.

 The school’s published values are not generic slogans.
 They are listed in full as Involvement, Kindness, Responsibility, Creativity and Critical Thought, Resilience, and Achievement, and pupils are expected to understand and follow them.
 That clarity matters in a school serving a wide rural catchment, because shared language reduces friction.
 When expectations are consistent, students can spend less energy decoding different adult styles and more energy on learning and participation.